wollscheidlab/MOBiceps/README.md

 most_contributing_features = execute_rfePP(path_to_search_output, path_to_class_annotation, path_to_output)
 ```
-For the interpretation of the automatic created visualizations in the output folder, please consult out paper doi://to_be_added
+For the interpretation of the automatic created visualizations in the output folder, please consult our paper doi://to_be_added